List of NFL players who have posted a perfect passer rating: Statistics

 Only Nick Foles has accomplished a perfect passer rating with seven touchdowns thrown.
 Two players have accomplished a perfect passer rating with six touchdowns thrown: Tom Brady and Peyton Manning.
 Jared Goff is the only player to have two 400-yard, perfect passer games.
 Thirteen players have accomplished a perfect passer rating with only two touchdowns thrown: it is impossible to achieve a perfect passer rating with fewer than two touchdowns because of the 10 attempt minimum to qualify and the minimum 11.875% touchdown-to-attempted-pass ratio.

 Six players have accomplished a perfect passer rating with 30 or more attempts: Jared Goff, Ken O'Brien, Dak Prescott, Aaron Rodgers, Kurt Warner, and Deshaun Watson.
+Four players have had multiple perfect passer rating games in a single season: Otto Graham (1947), Peyton Manning (2003), Ben Roethlisberger (2007), and Lamar Jackson (2019).